hitoshi-watase/sercrod/docs/reference/directives/event-submit.md

 - Button clicks and keyboard submit

   @submit fires when the submit event fires, regardless of whether it was initiated by a button click or pressing Enter in a field.
-  The exact triggering rules follow native browser behavior; Nablla does not change which interactions emit submit.
+  The exact triggering rules follow native browser behavior; Sercrod does not change which interactions emit submit.

 #### Update strategy and performance